Unicode character property: Character name alias

-As of Unicode version 12.1, twenty-eight formal character name aliases are defined as corrections for defective character names.
-These are listed below.
+As of Unicode 17.0, 39 formal character name aliases are defined as corrections for defective character names.

 Apart from these normative names, informal names may be shown in the Unicode code charts.
 These are other commonly used names for a character, and do not have the same character restriction.
 These informal names are not guaranteed to be unique, and may be changed or removed in later versions of the standard.

 General Category

 Each code point is assigned a value for General Category.
 This is one of the character properties that are also defined for unassigned code points and code points that are defined "not a character".

 Punctuation

 Characters have separate properties to denote they are a punctuation character.
 The properties all have a Yes/No values: Dash, Quotation_Mark, Sentence_Terminal, Terminal_Punctuation.
+The Punctuation property refers to characters that are used to divide or structure text, and these are classified into different types based on their roles.
+Unicode assigns these punctuation characters specific categories.